Skip to content

 TI allowance: what it really means

 A TI allowance is landlord money intended to help build out the space.
+The headline number gets the attention, but the mechanics determine whether you ever collect it.

 Key questions:

 • Does unused allowance disappear, or can it be used for rent credits?
+Many clauses are "use it or lose it" within a set window.

 The “work letter” is the real TI deal